Understanding new tasks through the lens of training data via exponential tilting: Introduction

 \section{Introduction}

 Machine learning models are often deployed in a target domain that differs from the domain in which they were trained and validated in.
 This leads to the practical challenges of adapting and evaluating the performance of models on a new domain without costly labeling of the dataset of interest.
-For example, in the Inclusive Images challenge \citep{shankar2017No}, the training data largely consists of images from developed countries in North America and Western Europe.
-If a model trained on this data is presented with images from developing countries in Africa and Asia, then (i) it is likely to perform poorly, and (ii) its performance in the training (source) domain may not mirror its performance in the target domain.
-However, due to the presence of a small fraction of images from developing countries in the source data, it may be possible to reweigh the source samples to mimic the target domain.
+For example, in the Inclusive Images challenge \citep{shankar2017No}, the training data largely consists of images from countries in North America and Western Europe.
+If a model trained on this data is presented with images from countries in Africa and Asia, then (i) it is likely to perform poorly, and (ii) its performance in the training (source) domain may not mirror its performance in the target domain.
+However, due to the presence of a small fraction of images from Africa and Asia in the source data, it may be possible to reweigh the source samples to mimic the target domain.

 In this paper, we consider the problem of learning a set of importance weights so that the reweighted source samples closely mimic the distribution of the target domain.
 We pose an exponential tilt model of the distribution shift between the train and the target data and an accompanying method that leverages unlabeled target data to fit the model.
-Although similar methods are widely used in statistics \cite{rosenbaum1983central} and machine learning \cite{sugiyama2012Density} to train and evaluate models \emph{under covariate shift}, one of the main benefits of our approach is it allows \emph{concept drift} \citep{cai2019Transfer,gama2014survey} between the source and the target domains.
-We summarize our contributions below: \begin{itemize} \item We develop a model and an accompanying method for learning source importance weights to mimic the distribution of the target domain \emph{without} labeled target samples. \item We establish theoretical guarantees on the quality of the weight estimates and their utility in the downstream tasks of fine-tuning and model selection. \item We demonstrate applications of our method on \waterbirds\ \citep{sagawa2019Distributionally} and \breeds\ \citep{santurkar2020breeds} datasets. \end{itemize}
+Although similar methods are widely used in statistics \cite{rosenbaum1983central} and machine learning \cite{sugiyama2012Density} to train and evaluate models \emph{under covariate shift} (where the decision function/boundary does not change), one of the main benefits of our approach is it allows \emph{concept drift} (where the decision boundary/function are expected to differ) \citep{cai2019Transfer,gama2014survey} between the source and the target domains.
+We summarize our contributions below: \begin{itemize} \item In Section \ref{sec:exponential-tilt} we develop a model and an accompanying method for learning source importance weights to mimic the distribution of the target domain \emph{without} labeled target samples. \item In Section \ref{sec:theory} we establish theoretical guarantees on the quality of the weight estimates and their utility in the downstream tasks of fine-tuning and model selection. \item We demonstrate applications of our method on \waterbirds\ \citep{sagawa2019Distributionally} (Section \ref{sec:waterbird}), \breeds\ \citep{santurkar2020breeds} (Section \ref{sec:breeds}) and synthetic (Appendix \ref{sec:normal-mixture}) datasets. \end{itemize}